runemadsen/rune.js/documentation.md

 Creates a new instance to be used for all drawing methods.
 You can use multiple instances on a single page. `options` is a JavaScript object that can hold the following properties.

 - `container` - String selector or DOM element used as container for the SVG.
-- `width` - Number or percentage string (browser only).
-The width of the SVG
+- `width` - The number width of the SVG (optional).
-- `height` - Number or percentage string (browser only).
-The height of the SVG
+- `height` - The number height of the SVG (optional).
 - `frameRate` - Number.
 The framerate used for the draw event
 - `debug` - Boolean.
 Enables debug mode

+If `width` and/or `height` is not declared, Node will default to 640x480 while browsers will default to the rendered size of the SVG.
+This allows you to control the size of the SVG via CSS and still access the width and height inside your Rune.js sketch.

 ### `draw()`